Time-causal and time-recursive wavelets: Results

 To define a feature descriptor that is less sensitive to the local phase in the signal near the preferred scales, as determined by the temporal duration of the locally dominant temporal structures, we also computed the following quasi quadrature measure (Lindeberg \citeyear{Lin18-SIIMS})

 for the weighting parameter $C = 1/\sqrt{2}$.

 As can be seen from the results, the dominant responses in the time-causal wavelet representations across scales move from finer to coarser scales with increasing local wavelengths in the signal, in agreement with the desirable properties of a multi-scale wavelet representation, and also in agreement with the scaling properties.
+Due to the exponential increase of the local wavelengths in the input signal as function of time, the corresponding temporal scale estimates ought to also increase exponentially over time.
+With the logarithmic parameterization of the temporal scale parameter used in the figures, we experimentally obtain scale dependencies that are well described as linear on the logarithmic scale, thus with a very good match between the continuous theory and the discrete implementation.

 The quantization effects are notably stronger when using a sparser sampling of the temporal scale levels, as induced by setting the distribution parameter to $c = 2$, while the quantization effect are much lower when using a denser sampling of the temporal scale levels, as induced by setting the distribution parameter to $c = \sqrt{2}$.